 Benefits of Shared Hosting

 Being the most popular option for a business’s or individual’s first website, primarily shared hosting is affordable as well as beginner friendly.
-Extra features such as website builders, one-click software installations, and marketing credits are usually included in shared hosting.
+Extra features such as free website builders, one-click software installations, and marketing credits are usually included in shared hosting.

 Beginner friendly: One requires just a bit of technical knowledge to use shared hosting as all the main technical issues are handled by the web host itself.

 Easy to use: As shared hosting offers easy-to-use web hosting control panel with software and tools that are pre-installed, it is very easy to use.

 Managed by hosting provider: The web hosting provider takes the responsibility to manage, maintain, and update the shared server.
 Therefore, there’s no need to be a tech expert.

 Affordable: Since hundreds (sometimes thousands) of websites are hosted on a single physical server, each of the website shares the similar server resources (CPU, memory, disk space) along with all the other customers on the server.
 Therefore, the cost is distributed among all the users on the server leading to small expenses.

 A plus point is that generally there are different options available under the umbrella of shared hosting which makes it easy for the customers to find a plan that meets their requirements.